MediaBot User Guide

 - Playlists - Create and manage playlists for your media

-- User Management - Create accounts with different access levels
+- User Management - Create accounts with four granular access levels per library

 - Offline Access - Works entirely on your local network with no internet required